 At the time of admission in first semester, the concerned Dean’s Office assigns courses to the students.
-However, in all subsequent semesters, students, after consulting their Advisors, may register themselves in courses selected strictly in order of their Roadmaps.
+However, in all subsequent semesters, students, after consulting their advisors, may register themselves in courses strictly according to their roadmaps.
 Registration dates are announced well before time and students are required to register themselves during those dates.
 Students are expected to pay their dues for the selected courses before they are formally registered.
 Ongoing students may revise their registration before commencement of classes.
 No student will be allowed to change courses/sections afterwards.
 The Dean will approve advance payments of dues only in exceptional cases.

 WITHDRAWAL FROM A COURSE

-A written request up to one week prior to the end of semester must be submitted to the Dean/Associate Dean for withdrawal from any course.
-If approved by the Dean/Associate Dean, the students can withdraw from a particular course.
+In order to withdraw from any course, a written request must be submitted to the Dean/ Associate Dean one week prior to the final examination.
+If approved by the Dean/Associate Dean, the students can withdraw from that particular course.
 However, ‘W’ will appear on the transcript and fees paid for such courses will neither be refunded nor carried over to the next semester.

 Students who wish to discontinue study for a semester are supposed to get written permission from the Dean’s office to do so.
 They may resume their study in the next semester on seeking permission of the Dean’s office at the time of registration.
 Students who go on semester break without permission may not be allowed to register without fine.